duchangkim/organized-daily-notes/README.md

-# Better Daily Notes
+# Organized Daily Notes

 _Read this in other languages: [한국어](README.ko.md)_

-Automatically organizes your daily notes into customizable folder structures for better organization and easier navigation.
+Automatically organizes your daily notes into customizable folder structures for enhanced organization and easier navigation.

 ## Features